Keno's ROLLING STONES Web Site

 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album for this site.
-Since time does change one's point of view, I decided to listen to and rate the album again, doing so in early 2005.
-Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here, looks like I love this album just a bit more than I did back then!
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
+Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
+In October, 2018, 20 years after the first ratings were made, I rated all of the songs for a third time.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2018.

-To listen to some sound clips from LET IT BLEED or to buy the CD, click on any of the links below:
+To listen to some sound clips from LET IT BLEED or to buy, click on: Let It Bleed

 To read Stones fans reviews about this album, go here.